secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 - inherits the rights of the "Registered" role
 - may list and view all CSAF documents in the status `Review` and not created by the user
-- May view and create comments on CSAF documents.
+- May view, reply to and create comments on CSAF documents
 - may change the status from `Review` to `Draft` or `Approved`.

 ##### Role: Auditor